 Money-back guarantee: 30 DAYS

 PrivateVPN is a young, up-and-coming VPN provider that offers a service on par with its veteran rivals.
-The company has a no logs policy and accepts payment via credit card, Stripe, PayPal, or Bitcoin.
+The company has a no-logs policy and accepts payment via credit card, Stripe, PayPal, or Bitcoin.
 You can choose between 128-bit or 256-bit AES encryption, both of which use perfect forward secrecy.
-IPv6 leak and DNS leak protections are built in, as is a kill switch.
-The company is based in Sweden.
+IPv6 leak and DNS protections are built in, as is a kill switch.
+These features allow you complete privacy to enjoy internet activities that would be otherwise blocked in Dubai without online surveillance.
+This includes things like making VoIP calls or video calling.

 PrivateVPN is adept at unblocking geo-locked internet content, including the Netflix catalogs of several countries, Hulu, Amazon Prime Video, and BBC iPlayer, among others.
 It ranks near the top in our speed tests despite operating a smaller server network than other VPNs in this list.
 Live chat is available during business hours.

 You can connect a maximum of six devices at the same time on a single account.
-Apps are available for Windows, MacOS, iOS, and Android.
+Apps and software are available for Windows, MacOS, iOS, and Android.

 Pros: